 Through advances in technology and communications, a college education through distance education is a global possibility.
 The advent of online education makes it possible for students who are outside the USA to receive advanced training and earn college degrees without having to leave their native countries.
 Online education is booming in poorer countries, which promises to raise the economic and social conditions in these countries.

-The 2016 Distance Education: Statewide, Institutional, and International Applications provides massive documentation on the rapid growth of international participation in US-based as well as non-American online colleges and universities by international students throughout the world.
+The 2016 Distance Education: Statewide, Institutional, and International Applications provide massive documentation on the rapid growth of international participation in US-based as well as non-American online colleges and universities by international students throughout the world.

 Distance Education Offers Financial Aid, Too!

 Distance education is defined by the National Center for Education Statistics as: “any online class or degree program conducted entirely online” [source].
-Many online schools and degree programs participate in the Federal Financial Aid program, and are thereby able to offer distance learning students access to federal loans and grants just like on-site colleges and universities.
+Many online schools and degree programs participate in the Federal Financial Aid program and are thereby able to offer distance learning students access to federal loans and grants just like on-site colleges and universities.
 If you are looking to receive financial aid be sure to check your school’s financial aid page to determine if your school participates.
 This website has more information on financial aid.

 Be Aware!
 Online Education is Not Always Less Expensive.

 A common assumption is that online education costs are less than their traditional brick-and-mortar counterparts.
 This is often true.
 However, the savvy student will want to make sure his or her distance education choice is actually the best deal.
 It’s important to look around a bit and compare costs.
 Often one will find that schools will have different tuition amounts for in-state and out-of-state online students.
 Also, online courses will have “per course” fees that bump the online costs above the on-site costs for the same courses.
-It’s always good to double check when it comes to cost.
+It’s always good to double-check when it comes to cost.

-Not all College and University Faculty Are in Favor of Online Education.
+Not All College and University Faculty Are in Favor of Online Education.

-Even with its rapid growth, development and expansion as well as the new opportunities it creates for students to receive college instruction, many college and university professors remain wary and unconvinced about distance education.
-U.S. News & World Report notes that, according to a recent surveys, “Only 30.2 percent of officials surveyed… said their faculty members’ accept the value and legitimacy of online education.”
+Even with its rapid growth, development, and expansion as well as the new opportunities it creates for students to receive college instruction, many college and university professors remain wary and unconvinced about distance education.
+U.S. News & World Report notes that, according to recent surveys, “Only 30.2 percent of officials surveyed… said their faculty members’ accept the value and legitimacy of online education.”
 The same article makes the point that online education at the college level continues to grow, and “A lack of faculty support is… [an] obstacle schools must overcome…”.
-The take away from this is that the distance education student should make sure to be aware that not every professor in online education will believe in distance education as much as the student does.
+The take away from this is that distance education student should make sure to be aware that not every professor in online education will believe in distance education as much as the student does.
 And, students should gravitate towards enthusiastic professors and institutions that give their full backing to their distance education programs.